-Firearm Prohibitions for Convicted Abusers
+Firearm Prohibitions for People Convicted of Domestic Abuse

 Connecticut prohibits the purchase or possession of firearms by persons convicted of certain violent misdemeanors, regardless of the relationship between the victim and perpetrator1, including: 1) assault in the third degree2; 2) assault of an elderly, blind, disabled or pregnant person or a person with intellectual disability3; 3) unlawful restraint4; and stalking in the second degree.5

 Firearm Prohibitions for Persons Subject to Domestic Violence Restraining/Protective Orders